jbosstools/jbosstools-integration-stack/README.md

-# The JBoss Integration Tools Project
+# The JBoss Tools Integration Stack Project

 ## Summary

-This maven/ tycho project specifies the process for building the JBoss Developer Studio Integration Platform (a.k.a JBoss Integration Tools, JBoss Integration Stack).
-The JBoss Integration Tools are comprised of layered JBoss Developer Studio (JBDS) features/plugins.
+This maven/ tycho project specifies the process for building the JBoss Developer Studio Integration Platform (JBoss Tools Integration Stack).
+The JBoss Tools Integration Stack is comprised of layered JBoss Developer Studio (JBDS) features/plugins.
 The project provides the ability to build both an equinox/p2 update site and a fully resolved aggregate site assembly.
-The established Integration Tools capture is consistent with its JBoss target dependencies but independently releasable.
+The established Integration Stack capture is consistent with its JBoss target dependencies but independently releasable.

 ## Components